AMSeify/This-is-the-shortest-description-I-can-make-for-your-git-repository-Unet-SegmentationFlowers-U-Ne/README.md

-This is a possible rewrite for a single .ipynb file:

 # Unet-SegmentationFlowers

 In this notebook, we will use the U-Net architecture to perform semantic segmentation on the tf_flower dataset.
 Semantic segmentation is a computer vision task that involves assigning a label to each pixel in an image, indicating which object or class it belongs to.
 For example, in an image of a garden, semantic segmentation can identify which pixels belong to roses, sunflowers, daisies, etc.